mitre/train-pwsh/README.md

 These fields need to be defined in the config file stored at this directory: `~/.inspec/config.json`.
 Particularly, under the `credentials` key of the json file, create a `pwsh` key with the value being another dictionary.
 This dictionary should have a key named `pwsh-options` with the value being another dictionary.
 This dictionary should contain the names of the seven fields above as well as their values.
 Please refer to this [link](https://origin.inspec.io/docs/reference/config/) for more detailed instructions.

+On top of this, environment variables may need to be defined for some of these seven fields if they are to be used elsewhere in the profile as inputs.
+The README for the profile will specify which ones need to be stored as environment variables.

+To set an environment variable on Mac, go to the `zschrc` file located at `~/.zschrc` and enter in the following syntax: `export VARIABLE_NAME='insert_value'`

+To se and environment variable on Windows, click `Win + R`, type `cmd`, and hit enter.
+Then, this syntax can be used `setx VARIABLE_NAME "Variable Value"`

-Alternatively, if train is being invoked using code, this is how it can be used:
+If train is being invoked using code, this is how it can be used:

 **Pwsh**